Corporate Social Responsibility of Natural Stone Supplier – Regatta Universal Exports

 - They are selected on the basis of their results obtained from the evaluation test, which is conducted every year.

-- The suppliers must fulfil the requirement of the international standard
+- The suppliers must fulfill the requirement of the international standard

 - They should participate in the monitoring activities of the company related to the social responsibility system.